 The ultimate goal of all businesses is success— for the rare business owner or family, leaving a lasting legacy becomes a motivating force.
 The Family Business Initiative at the University of Vermont is dedicated to supporting and strengthening the network of family and privately owned businesses.
-For business owners in Vermont, the Family Business Initiative at UVM is the best navigational tool to guide them through the issues of governance, strategy and succession by providing confidential access to other owners, resources and peer groups.
-At the heart of The Family Business Initiative at UVM are the resources, information, collaborative relationships designed to help all privately owned businesses succeed and thrive into the next generation and beyond.
+For business owners in Vermont, the FBI@UVM is the best navigational tool to guide them through the issues of governance, strategy and succession by providing confidential access to other owners, resources and peer groups.
+At the heart of the FBI@UVM are the resources, information, and collaborative relationships designed to help all privately owned businesses succeed and thrive into the next generation and beyond.

 Family Business Facts

 77% of all new business ventures established in the United States are founded with significant involvement of the family in the business, and another 3% engage family members within the next two years (Chua, Chrisman & Chang 2004)

 While optimistic about their own future, family businesses are less optimistic about the U.S. economy: nearly half (47 percent) indicated that they are somewhat or very pessimistic about the country’s economic future.
 (Family Business Confidence Survey, 2012)